gcmt/breeze.vim/README.md

 ![Screenshot](extra/jump.gif "Tag jumping inspired by vim-easymotion")

 As you can see this form is heavily inspired by vim-easimotion.
-To jump to following tags use the command `BreezeJumpForward`.
+To jump to following tags use the command `BreezeJumpF`.
-Use `BreezeJumpBackward` to move to preceding tags.
+Use `BreezeJumpB` to move to preceding tags.

 When you fire one of the aforementioned commands, Breeze display colored marks on the tags you can jump to and wait for your choice.